Discovering the remains of a mansion that served as a top secret training facility for OSS Operatives during World War 2.

 Except where expressly indicated, all non-attributed photos are public domain, to the best of my knowledge.
 If you own the rights, or have further information on any of the material in this article, please contact me – I will be delighted to attribute provenance or ownership, and relate your story.

 - Genealogieonline for Rica Hartog’s family tree

 - The formation of Unilever – Info Guide No.4, Unilever Archives and Records Management

 - From Horsens to Ruislip College : The story of Battle of Britain House – Ruislip, Northwood and Eastcote Local History Society Journal, April 1985

 – The Home Front : Ruislip, Northwood and Eastcote in Wartime – Ruislip, Northwood and Eastcote Local History Society, 2007

 Did you enjoy reading this content?
 Sign up !

 Parenthesis (noun)(Greek) : An interlude or interval.
 To put something beside.
 Between 1939 and 1944, the Finns fought 3 wars.
-They lost twice, won once, and via a series of ...
+They lost twice, won once, and via a ...
 Read more

 The use of historic monuments as backdrops in movies and advertising can be challenging for producers and misleading for consumers.
 Can it really be that hard to draw an appropriate moral ...
 Read more